-Let’s make people aware of data volumes – what is small, large and what is big data?
+Let’s make people aware of data volumes – what is small, large, and what is big data?
 Give examples and compare them side by side in a single table.

 Check this article for more creative designs to visualize a PowerPoint table.

-Use power of visual language
+Use the power of visual language

 Resources of Big Data Presentation Visuals

-To save you time developing such visuals we designed an editable PowerPoint template with various IT diagrams, flowcharts and icons.
+To save you time developing such visuals we designed an editable PowerPoint template with various IT diagrams, flowcharts, and icons.
 Use these PPT graphics to prepare professional and modern Big Data tutorials and training materials.
 GO and create engaging infographics.

-The IT icon set can be extended by wider Flat Icons Library with over 380 visual symbols.
+The IT icon set can be extended by a wider Flat Icons Library with over 380 visual symbols.